khaledh/khaledh.github.io/docs/osdev/25-interrupt-controller.md

 ```

 The APIC is programmed by writing to its registers, which are 32 bits wide and located at
 fixed offsets from the base address.
-The registers occupy one frame of physical memory
+The registers occupy a 4KB page of physical memory
-address space, from `0xFEE00000` to `0xFEEFFFFF`, although currently not all this space is
+address space, from `0xFEE00000` to `0xFEE00FFF`, with each register aligned on a 16-byte
-used.
+boundary.

 Since the base address we get from the `IA32_APIC_BASE` MSR is a physical address, we
 can't use it directly; we need to map a page of virtual memory to it first, and then use